 Though the film doesn’t technically employ the use of an official Ouija board, The Uninvited warrants inclusion in this list for its séance scene which establishes a frightening use of divination that would be seen again and again in later ouija movies.
-The Uninvited stars Ray Milland and and Ruth Hussey as Rick and Pamela Fitzgerald, a couple who buy a beautiful seaside house in London.
+The Uninvited stars Ray Milland and and Ruth Hussey as Rick and Pamela Fitzgerald, a brother and sister who buy a beautiful seaside house in London.
 It doesn’t take long for the Fitzgeralds to realize that the house is haunted, and after discovering that Stella Meredith (Gail Russell), the granddaughter of the former owner, has a dangerous connection to the spirit, Rick and Pamela decide to hold a séance to convince Stella to stay away.

 The device used to try to contact the spirit is effectively the same as a ouija board.
 Tiles with the letters of the alphabet are placed in a circle on a table along with cards reading “yes” and “no,” and an upside-down glass is used in place of a planchette.
 As the scene plays out, the answers become more ominous, indicating that Stella is in grave danger.
 The scene ends with the glass moving on its own before flying across the room and shattering against a wall.
 Stella is even briefly possessed after using the device, opening up the idea of divination might open a door through which spirits might pass.
 The sinister tone of the whole scene is more in line with what we’ve come to expect from the use ouija boards in horror movies.